printers-for-people/trident/BFI_SYMMETRICAL.md

 ### Non-printed

-* 2 x M5x16 BSHCS
+* 2 x M5x16 BSHCS (can use extras in the kit)
 * 4 x M3x30 SHCS
 * 4 x M3 heatset insert

-There are enough spare M5x16 BSHCSs in the kit to not require extras for this
-mod: the BOM required 40, but the kit provides 43.
-For M3 heatset inserts, there aren't enough in the kit if you want a Stealthburner (77 provided, all required); if you want a Dragonburner, and are not using the TaiChi, V6 or Bambu mount, then you have enough (this leaves 5 spare from the kit, and you need 4), but with any of those mounts, you won't have enough.
-M3x30s are not included in the kit, but there aren't enough of them (only 1 spare), so you will need to source these yourself.

-This does not include the parts required to attach the idlers to the frame: these use the same parts that stock idlers would be attached with.
-It also doesn't include the shims and bearings used for the stacks, as these are the same as for the stock parts, and are also provided by the kit.
+* 4 x M3 washer

+You will also need the shims and bearings used to make the idler stacks: these come with the kit, and are exactly the same as stock.

+To mount these to the frame, you will need:

+* 4 x M3 T-nut
+* 4 x M5 T-nut
+* 4 x M3x10 BSHCS
+* 4 x M5x10 BSHCS

+The M5 hardware listed above will come from the kit; only the M3 hardware is extra.

 ## Printed